marcglasberg/i18n_extension/README.md

 ### Interpolation

-You can use the `fill` method to do interpolations:
+Your translations file may declare a `fill` method to do interpolations:

 ```dart
 static var _t = Translations("en_us") +